-During the FY 2022 CDBG program year, the City of Johnstown does not plan to fund any projects that will construct new units or provide any rental assistance.
+During the FY 2023 CDBG program year, the City of Johnstown does not plan to fund any projects that will construct new units or provide any rental assistance.
 All the projects are open to the residents of the City.

-The City of Johnstown will fund the following projects with 2022 CDBG and HOME funds:
+The City of Johnstown will fund the following projects with 2023 CDBG and HOME funds:

-- Public Service The City will continue to fund this program to assist homeless individuals. - Fair Housing Expanded fair housing outreach and education efforts, including production of a fair housing brochure; inclusion on the City's Department of Community and Economic Development website; a workshop of fair housing issues with neighborhood groups; the development of a supplemental handout for clients of local organizations; a fair housing testing program; and at least one annual training.
-This will be in cooperation with Southwestern

-Pennsylvania Legal Services, Inc.

-- CHDO Set-Aside The City will continue to fund CHDO Organizations to acquire and rehabilitate single family homes for re-sale to low income households in the City.
-In 2022, the City anticipates acquiring and rehabilitating one (1) low income unit. - Owner Occupied Housing Rehabilitation Program The City will continue to fund this program that provides HOME funds to rehabilitate owner-occupied housing for low-income families.
+- Public Service Catholic Charities Martha & Mary House Emergency Shelter Funds to pay for the Martha and Mary House homeless shelter per diem for up to seven (7) nights for homeless persons. - Public Service Women's Help Center, Inc. Case Management - CDBG funds will be used to provide case management to City of Johnstown homeless residents. - Fair Housing Expanded fair housing outreach and education efforts, including production of a fair housing brochure; inclusion on the City's Department of Community and Economic Development website; a workshop of fair housing issues with neighborhood groups; the development of a supplemental handout for clients of local organizations; a fair housing testing program; and at least one annual training.
+This will be in cooperation with Southwestern Pennsylvania Legal Services, Inc. - Sewer Lateral Line Replacement Program Funds will be used for residential sewer lateral line replacement for low income households.
+The City will match half of the costs up to \$1,000. - CHDO Set-Aside The City will continue to fund CHDO Organizations to acquire and rehabilitate single family homes for re-sale to low income households in the City.
+In 2023, the City anticipates acquiring and rehabilitating one (1) low income unit. - Owner Occupied Housing Rehabilitation Program The City will continue to fund this program that provides CDBG and HOME funds to rehabilitate owner-occupied housing for low-income families.